 And here’s the truth about tea expertise in the US.
 Tea was first imported from China to the Southeastern US in the late 1700s by the legendary French botanist Andre Michaux.
 In the two centuries after Michaux’s work, tea camellia from other regions has been imported, cultivated at scale, and made into finished tea.
 Since the 1980s, in fact, descendants of the original cultivars have been grown commercially at the Charleston Tea Plantation in South Carolina.
-While the history of US tea is not wide in its scope, it is deeper in time than most people appreciate.

 Meanwhile, at a small but intensive tea farm in Fairhope, Alabama, tea man Donnie Barrett has been growing tea camellia for black, oolong, and green tea for nearly twenty years.
 And though others are still in the startup phase, there are many small farms across the US that are growing tea, and a few now offering their tea products for sale.
 Tea experts on the Hawaiian Islands are also sharing their knowledge of the craft with growers on the continent.

 Furthermore, this blog is a platform where new tea farmers can share techniques and experiences.
 Stick around; it’s only going to get better!

 Bottom line: There’s no shortage of tea-cultivation specialists in the US, but we do need more tea growers!

 Myth #5: American tea growers can’t compete with the famous tea cultures